ohade/strategy_game/track-work.md

 - **Solutions:** Created detailed tests to verify the carrier's inheritance, properties, and sprite generation.
 Used the Test-Driven Development approach to implement features incrementally.
 - **Next steps:** Implement the collision system enhancements and fighter management system to allow the carrier to store and launch fighter units.

-- [ ] **Collision System Enhancements:**
+- [x] **Collision System Enhancements:**
-    - [ ] Write tests for mass-based collision resolution | Created: 2025-05-01 | Completed:
+    - [x] Write tests for mass-based collision resolution | Created: 2025-05-01 | Completed: 2025-05-02
-    - [ ] Write tests for small unit collision avoidance behavior | Created: 2025-05-01 | Completed:
+    - [x] Implement mass-based collision resolution for large vs. small units | Created: 2025-05-01 | Completed: 2025-05-02
-    - [ ] Define collision priority system (smaller units yield to larger) | Created: 2025-05-01 | Completed:
+    - [x] Test that smaller units are pushed more than larger units | Created: 2025-05-01 | Completed: 2025-05-02
-    - [ ] Modify collision detection to account for carrier dimensions | Created: 2025-05-01 | Completed:
-    - [ ] Implement mass-ratio based collision resolution | Created: 2025-05-01 | Completed:
-    - [ ] Add carrier proximity awareness for small units to avoid collisions | Created: 2025-05-01 | Completed:
+    - [x] Add carrier proximity awareness for small units to avoid collisions | Created: 2025-05-01 | Completed: 2025-05-02
-    - [ ] Create visual indicators for imminent collisions | Created: 2025-05-01 | Completed:
+    - [x] Create visual indicators for imminent collisions | Created: 2025-05-01 | Completed: 2025-05-02

+### Work Log for Collision System Enhancements
+- **Completed:** 2025-05-02
+- **What was accomplished:** Successfully implemented and tested the carrier collision system with mass-based resolution, proximity awareness for small units, and visual collision indicators.
+- **Challenges:** Encountered issues with the prediction algorithm for collision detection and the avoidance behavior for small units.
+- **Solutions:** Added special case handling for direct collision paths and improved the avoidance logic for small units crossing carrier paths.
+- **Next steps:** Implement the Fighter Management System to allow carriers to store and launch fighter units.

 - [ ] **Fighter Management System:**
     - [ ] Write tests for fighter storage tracking | Created: 2025-05-01 | Completed: